Brandon Foster

 Brandon Foster (born December 25, 1984) is an American former professional football cornerback.
 He was signed by the Colts as an undrafted free agent in 2008.
 He played college football for the Texas Longhorns.

-Early years
+Early life

 Foster attended Bowie High School in Arlington, Texas and was a two-year starter.
 He was also and all-district selection as a senior with 42 tackles, 4 interceptions and two forced fumbles.
 He also was a 2003 state track champion as a member of the 4x100 and 4x200 relay team.
 The 4x100 meter recorded a time of 40.06 which was the 3rd fastest time in nation at the time.

 College career

 Foster played 8 games as a redshirt freshman in 2004 and had two tackles.
 As a sophomore, he had 16 tackles in the 10th ranked defense.
 In 2006, he had 15 tackles and 4 interception in which he returned 2 for touchdown which tied as a UT record all in his first year as a starter.
 In 2007, he was named All-Big 12 Second-team with 4 interceptions.
 In all his four years, he had 106 tackles and 4 interceptions.